 to release sinus congestion.
 Its warming nature balances

 cold herbs in formulas.
 It is ideal for kapha

 conditions such as glaucoma.

-pepper as a culinary spice.
-An excellent Ayurvedic preparation for sinus
+black pepper as a culinary spice.
+An excellent Ayurvedic

-of black pepper (Piper nigrum, L.) on the hepatic detoxication
+pepper (Piper nigrum, L.) on the hepatic detoxication

 Streak Publishers, Eugene, Oregon,1982.